DylanMartino/DylanMartino/README.md

 <p align="center">
   <em>
     My name is <b>Dylan Martin</b>.
 I’m currently in my second year studying towards my Bachelor of Applied Information Technology degree at Waikato Institute of Technology in New Zealand.
-I'm most passionate about giving back to the community, and my goal is to pursue this passion within the field of software engineering.
+I'm most passionate about giving back to the community, and my goal is to pursue this passion within the field of game development or software engineering.
 In my free time I like working on open source projects.
   <br>
   <b><i>"---Its a difference of just one try between Success and Failure---"</i></b>
 </p>